Zack123610/Google-Advanced-Data-Analytics-Course/TikTok/task.md

 - Gather descriptive statistics
 - Visualize the TikTok data in Python
 - Report to TikTok’s data team through an executive summary

+## Course 3 tasks:
+- Imports of relevant packages and TikTok data into Python
+- EDA and cleaning
+- Assess Tableau measures and dimensions
+- Select and build visualization(s) type
+    - Create plots to visualize variables and relationships between variables
+- Share your results with the TikTok team